NaoiseGaffney/BookRepository/README.md

 ### External User's Goals
 Readers with libraries and/or stacks of books at home that they would like to catalogue online for easier access and overview, and share their ratings, thoughts and comments on their books with other Book Repository readers.

-Seeking and finding inspiration on books to read as suggested by other readers.
+Seeking and finding inspiration on books to read as found by reading the book comments and ratings by the other readers.

 ### Site Owner's Goals
 Inspire readers to find books they might not have heard of, and compel them to buy the books on Amazon or other book outlets, potentially providing comission to the site owner (this is not active as this is an educational project only).